Trailer Terminal Tractor Market

 AB Volvo

 Designed to thrive in high-throughput settings such as ports, logistics centers and industrial terminals.
-One of the main differentiator is Volvo’s investment in technology in the connected fleet, remote operations, and zero-emission drivetrains that is in line with increasing global demand for zero-emission yard operations.
+One of the main differentiators is Volvo’s investment in technology in the connected fleet, remote operations, and zero-emission drivetrains, which is in line with increasing global demand for zero-emission yard operations.

 Volvo is also working on autonomous electric yard trucks to enhance safety and productivity through partnerships and in-house research and development.
 Their modular design approach enables flexibility across geographies and regulatory requirements.